 The two-page spread features an article that underscores the importance of sex education in schools and how the conversation should be shifted from anti-sex to pro-safe sex.

-Much of the institution’s aversion to such a topic is because sex ed is a touchy subject, so the designer used soft and conservative imagery to illustrate safe sex.
+Much of the aversion to such a topic is because sex ed is a touchy subject, so the designer used soft and conservative imagery to illustrate safe sex.
+These illustrations make the topic friendly and approachable and elevate the editorial design with their artistic visual character.

 7. Condom Advertisement by Anamaria Sabino